brilliantlabsAR/frame-codebase/README.md

 # Frame Firmware & RTL Codebase

-Welcome to the complete codebase of the Frame Hardware.
+Welcome to the complete codebase of the Frame hardware.
 For regular usage, check out the docs [here](https://docs.brilliant.xyz).

-For those of you who want to modify the standard firmware or RTL, keep on reading.

 ## System architecture